cosmos72/schemesh/doc/lineedit/ansi.md

-# schemesh prompt customization
+# prompt customization

-schemesh prompt can be customized using two alternative mechanisms:
+prompt can be customized using two alternative mechanisms:

 1. by setting the environment variable `$SCHEMESH_PS1`, which is mostly compatible with bash PS1 as described in section "PROMPTING" of `man bash` and available online at